 With mulled wine, children's punch, Christmas cookies and festive music on board, the journey on the Christmassy decorated tram is an unforgettable experience.
 There is a special children's programme for young passengers on Sundays in Advent.
 The entrance and exit point is at the tram stop "Sendlinger Tor".

-Due to Corona, the Munich Christkindlmarkt cannot offer a special service for your Christmas mail this year.
-Those who would normally like to add a Christmas extra to their letters and cards for the festive season will find the Christkindlpostamt in the passageway to the inner courtyard of the town hall.
-The Christmas mail will be stamped with the postmark "Christkindl" and delivered to the respective recipients all over the world in time for Christmas.
+Munich's Christkindlmarkt offers a special service for your Christmas mail.
+If you want to add a Christmas touch to your letters and cards, you'll find the Christkindl post office in the passageway to the inner courtyard of the town hall.
+Christmas mail is postmarked "Christkindl" and delivered to recipients all over the world in time for the festive season.

 Letters to the Christ Child can also be handed in here.
-And of course the children will get an answer to this question.
-Every year the municipality of Christkindl near Steyr in Upper Austria sets up this Christmas post office.
+And, of course, the children also receive an answer.
+Every year, the municipality of Christkindl near Steyr in Upper Austria sets up this Christmas post office.